LukPle/ShiftExpress31/README.md

 ### Content

 One of our visualization components is a map of Germany's federal states.
 To implement the map using d3 js, we needed a GeoJSON file containing geographical information about these states.
 For this purpose, we used a json file found on a Github repository: https://github.com/isellsoap/deutschlandGeoJSON/blob/main/2_bundeslaender/1_sehr_hoch.geo.json.
+Following the structure of our project, this file can be found in src/data/germany-states.json.